microsoft/kalypso-gitops/README.md

 # Kalypso GitOps

-The Platform GitOps repository contains the processed manifests that will be pulled to the K8s clusters by a corresponding reconciler.
-These are the manifests that have been processed through the promotional flow the [Control Plane](https://github.com/microsoft/kalypso-control-plane) repository.
-It contains the same rollout environment branches as the [Control Plane](https://github.com/microsoft/kalypso-control-plane) repository.
+[Kalypso](https://github.com/microsoft/kalypso) Platform GitOps repository contains processed manifests that are pulled to the K8s clusters by GitOps reconcilers.
+These manifests have been processed through the promotional flow in the [Control Plane](https://github.com/microsoft/kalypso-control-plane) repository.
+This repository contains the same rollout environment branches as the [Control Plane](https://github.com/microsoft/kalypso-control-plane) repository.

 The cluster types, included in the environments are represented with folders.
 Each folder contains subfolders corresponding to the workloads scheduled on this cluster type.

-Manual updates are not made to this repository, rather changes are automated as part of the CI/CD pipeline.
+Manual updates are not made to this repository.

 ## Contributing